 Indonesian citrus quotas

-The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) will come into force on 5 July 2020.
-The agreement will put in place reduced tariffs for exports of citrus fruit.
+The Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) entered into force on 5 July 2020.
+The agreement put in place reduced tariffs for exports of citrus fruit.
+Quota is available on a first-come, first-served (FCFS) basis until the access amount is exhausted.

 Quotas under the IA-CEPA cover: